ijprocel/Python-CFB-data-scraper/README.md

 # Python-CFB-data-scraper
 This is a program that scrapes Division 1 FBS/Division 1-A college football results from https://www.sports-reference.com/.
-The user gives 3 parameters as command-line arguments: a start and end year (inclusive, required parameters) and a time delay in seconds between requests (optional parameter).\*
+The user gives 3 parameters as command-line arguments: a start and end year (inclusive, required parameters) and a time delay in seconds between requests (optional parameter, there will be one request made per season).\*

 The program returns, and saves to a CSV, a DataFrame with 9 columns.
 Each row is an individual game and the columns are:
 -The winner